voiceflow/runtime-client-js/docs/advanced-usage.md

 #### `.start()`

+- **DESC:** Starts the conversation session and runs the application until it requests user input, at which point, the method returns the current `context`.
+If this is called while a conversation session is ongoing, then it starts a new conversation session from the beginning.
 - **ARG:**
   - None
 - **RETURNS:**
   - `Context` - A context representing the current application state
-- **SIDE-EFFECT:**
-  - Starts the conversation session and runs the application until it requests user input, at which point, the method returns the current `context`.
-If this is called while a conversation session is ongoing, then it starts a new conversation session from the beginning.
 - **ASSUMPTIONS**
   - This is callable at any time.